Frequently Asked Questions - Borrowing Guidelines

 INTERLIBRARY LOAN MATERIALS

-Most library materials can be renewed one time if the items have not been reserved by another library user.
+Most library materials can be renewed two times if the items have not been reserved by another library user.
 Items may be renewed in person, through the library's catalog, on the Internet or by telephone.

 There are NO renewals on reserved items, Lucky Day bestsellers, reference books and interlibrary loan materials.